What to Look for When Choosing Rolls for Rolling Machines?

 Material Selection

-• Forged steel: Provides good strength and toughness
+• Forged steel: Good strength and toughness

 Alloying Elements

-• Chromium: Improves hardness and corrosion resistance
+• Chromium: Hardness and resistance to corrosion are increased.

-• Molybdenum: Enhances high-temperature strength
+• Molybdenum: Improves high-temperature strength

-• Vanadium: Increases wear resistance and toughness
+• Vanadium: Enhances wear resistance and toughness

 • Nickel: Improves ductility and impact resistance